 The SMILES (Significant Moments In Life Encompassing Staff) committee aims to promote staff unity and camaraderie through events sponsored throughout the year.
 Members of the SMILES committee help to create opportunities for staff bonding, development, engagement, and fun through sponsored events.
 The committee’s ultimate goal is to create a stronger community within AAP.
 To follow through on this mission, the committee will hold three events throughout the year, including a spring, summer, and fall event.

 Colleague Network Groups (CNGs) are a great way to build community and connections throughout Cornell University.
 Membership is open to Cornell employees.
 You can join multiple CNGs.
 Learn more and find signup forms to join.

-The 2021–22 council has a membership of 15 people composed of six students, three faculty, and three staff from across AAP.
-Faculty chairs of departmental diversity committees are members of the council to ensure communication between the council and committees.
+The 2022–23 council has a membership of ten people comprised of four students, four faculty, and two staff from across AAP.
+Faculty chairs of the college's departmental diversity committees are members of the council to ensure communication between the council and their committees.

 Architecture Diversity, Equity, and Inclusion Committee

 Graduate Programs Coordinator

 Paul Ramirez Jonas

 Oscar Rene Cornejo